crazy-max/diun/docs/faq.md

 If this is not enough, tweak the [`schedule` setting](config/watch.md#schedule) with something like `0 */6 * * *` (every 6 hours).

+## Docker Hub rate limits

+Docker is now [enforcing Docker Hub pull rate limits](https://www.docker.com/increase-rate-limits).
+This means you can make 100 pull image requests per six hours for anonymous usage, and 200 pull image requests per six hours for free Docker accounts.
+But this rate limit is not necessarily an indicator on the number of times an image has actually been downloaded.
+In fact, their _pulls_ counter/metric is actually a representation of the number of times a manifest for a particular image has been retrieved.

+As you probably know, Diun download the manifest of an image from its registry through a `GET` request to be able to retrive its inside metadata.
+Fortunately Diun doesn't perform a `GET` request at each scan but only when an image has been updated and/or added on the registry.
+This allows us not to exceed this rate limit in our situation, but it also strongly depends on the number of images you scan.
+To increase your pull rate limits you can upgrade your account to a [Docker Pro or Team subscription](https://www.docker.com/pricing) or you can tweak the [`schedule` setting](config/watch.md#schedule) with something like `0 */6 * * *` (every 6 hours).